zuozhenggh/learning-library/developer-library/multicloud/weblogic-toolkit-ui/scale-cluster/scale-cluster.md

 ## Introduction

 In this lab, we scale a WebLogic Cluster.
-In lab 5, we specify the *2* as replicas size. here, we modify the value to *3* and re-deploy the domain.
+Here, we modify the value to *3* and re-deploy the domain.

 ### Objectives

 In this lab, you will:

-* Scale a WebLogic Cluster using WebLogic Kubernetes Toolkit UI.
+* Scale a WebLogic Cluster.

-### Prerequisites

-* Successfully created the virtual machine, which consist of all required softwares.

 ## Task 1: Scaling a WebLogic Cluster using WebLogic Kubernetes Toolkit UI

-In this Task, we scale the size of WebLogic Cluster from 2 to 3.
-You just need to modify the *Replica* value from 2 to 3 and re-deploy the domain again.
-Thus, it is easy to scale up WebLogic cluster using WebLogic Kubernetes Toolkit UI application.
+In this task, you just need to modify the *Replica* value from 2 to 3 and re-deploy the domain again.

 1. Go back to WebLogic Kubernetes Toolkit UI,  Click *WebLogic Domain*.
 Go to *Clusters* section and click on *Edit* icon.
     ![Cluster Resize](images/ClusterResize.png)